 When you buy a subscription, you specify the number of licenses that you need, based on how many people you have in your organization.
 After you buy a subscription, you create accounts for people in your organization, and then assign a license to each person.
 As your organizational needs change, you can buy more licenses to accommodate new people, or reassign licenses to other users when someone leaves your organization.

-How many devices can people install Office on?
+How many devices can people install Microsoft 365 on?

-If your subscription includes any of the following products, each person can install Office on up to five PCs or Mac, five tablets, and five phones.
+If your subscription includes any of the following products, each person can install Microsoft 365 on up to five PCs or Mac, five tablets, and five phones.